git/git.github.io/General-Microproject-Information.md

 ideas, and it would be nice to have enough microprojects for everybody.)

-This means that for a microproject that consist in refactoring or rewriting a small amount of code, your patch should change only **ONE** file, or perhaps 2 files if they are closely related, like "foo.c" and "foo.h".
+This means that for a microproject that consists in refactoring or rewriting a small amount of code, your patch should change only **ONE** file, or perhaps 2 files if they are closely related, like "foo.c" and "foo.h".